-The focus of “Nanotechnology” is on technologies that deal with structures and processes in the nanometer range.
-Material-specific properties are crucial for the functionality of nanomaterials and nanostructures in energy, environmental and health-related applications as well as in information and communications electronics.
-Thus the aim is to optimize the nanomaterial by size & shape, composition and manufacturing process towards the aimed functionalities.
+The focus of nanotechnology is on technologies that deal with structures and processes in the nanometre range.
+Material-specific properties are crucial for the functionality of nanomaterials and nanostructures in energy, environmental and health-related applications and in information and communication electronics.
+These need to be optimised in a targeted manner through size and shape, material composition and the manufacturing process.

-- the interdisciplinary linking of physical, chemical and material-technical basics with special knowledge for the production and application of nanomaterials,
+- the interdisciplinary combination of physical, chemical and materials engineering fundamentals with specialised knowledge of the production and application of nanomaterials,

-- in-depth knowledge of materials science, especially in nanoscopic systems,
+- in-depth knowledge of materials science, particularly in nanoscopic systems,

-- special knowledge of nanotechnology applications, e.g. sensors, nanoelectronic components, catalysts or energy storage or harvesting systems,
+- specialist knowledge of nanotechnological applications, e.g. sensors, nanoelectronics and nanotechnology.sensors, nanoelectronic components, catalysts or energy storage systems,

-- the presentation of scientific knowledge in oral and written form.
+- the presentation of scientific findings in speech and writing

-In numerous elective courses and through an extensive research laboratory as well as with the master's thesis, the students acquire an individually tailored specialization in the broad field of nanotechnology.
+In numerous compulsory elective courses and through an extensive research internship as well as the Master's thesis, students acquire an individually tailored specialisation in the broad field of nanotechnology.

-The Master of Science in nanotechnology is qualified for scientific work and for work as an engineer in research and development.
+The Master of Science in Nanotechnology degree qualifies students for scientific work and for work as an engineer in research and development.

-The applications include all areas of research, development, manufacturing and quality assurance of nanotechnology.
-In companies of the following economic sectors and at research institutes, nanotechnologists are needed to solve innovative materials science issues:
+The possible applications cover all areas of research, development, production and quality assurance of nanotechnological applications.
+Nanotechnologists are needed in companies in downstream industries and at research institutes to solve innovative materials science problems: